notadeejay/rbc-training/data/Week 3 Day 1/03__CSS Transitions__Reading.md

 }
 ```

-### timing function
+### transition-timing-function

 The timing function dictates the speed of the transition over time.
 Should it start out really slow and then speed up, or evenly change throughout the duration?
-We can specify this with a `transition-timing-function`
+We can specify this using the `transition-timing-function` property.

-How the transition is distributed across time.
 Can be set to:

-- ease-in
+- `ease-in`
   - This is the default, it will start out slow before picking up speed near the end of the duration
-- linear
+- `linear`
   - The speed of this transition will be the same throughout the duration
-- ease-in-out
+- `ease-in-out`
   - The transition will be slow at the start and at the end.

 ```css